Guide to Work, Study, Travel and Living Abroad

-How to Ferry Around the Greek Islands on a Budget
+Island Hopping the Greek Islands by Ferry on a Budget

 View from the island of Santorini, which you can reach by various ferries.

 The Greek Islands have inspired myth and romance through the ages, from Homer’s Odyssey to "Zorba the Greek" to the movie "Mamma Mia."
 Riding the wine-dark sea, the wind in your hair, the sun beaming down from a limitless sky, and ancient islands dotting the horizon, you imagine yourself a Greek warrior returning triumphant from the Trojan War.
-Or a billionaire, sailing the high seas in a mammoth yacht.
+Or a billionaire sailing the high seas in a mammoth yacht.
 Fortunately, journeying in the land of heroism does not require an unlimited bank account.
-The tried and true way of traveling—taking the ferry—is an economical option with advantages over luxury routes.
+The tried and true way of traveling — taking the ferry — is an economical option with advantages over luxury routes.
 Ferries move slowly, allowing travelers to gaze at islands along the way and to talk with locals.
 As with most independent travel, there can be complications.
-With some thought and patience, a Greek Island odyssey won’t leave you stranded on Calypso’s island or caught in the whirlpools of Cherybdis.
-These days the worst trials may come from Lotus Eaters—backpackers sleeping on the beach in order to save more money for beer.
+With some thought and patience, a Greek Island odyssey won’t leave you stranded on Calypso’s island or caught in the whirlpools of Charybdis.
+These days the worst trials may come from Lotus Eaters — backpackers sleeping on the beach to save more money for beer.
 Yet even Odysseus, while bearing Poseidon’s anger, enjoyed himself along the way.
 Here is how to do it.

 Why the Greek Ferry System Seems Byzantine

 Trying to figure out the Greek ferry system can seem like medieval torture.
 Part of the problem lies in having so many choices.
-More than one-fifth of the Greek landmass consists of islands (6,000 total, of which 227 are inhabited).
+Over one-fifth of the Greek landmass consists of islands (6,000 total, of which 227 are inhabited).
 No point in Greece is more than 60 miles from the sea.
-Fortunately, the ferry system often solves the problem for you: the schedules dictate where you go.
-Understanding the ferry system is easier if you realize that it is set up by locals for locals.
-The upside: during holidays—Greek Easter, which falls after the Roman Catholic Easter (usually in April), and the national holiday on August 15 (Feast of the Assumption of the Virgin Mary)—routes are added for homeward bound locals heading to the family lamb roast.
+Fortunately, the ferry system often solves your problem: the schedules dictate where you go.
+Understanding the ferry system is easier if you realize that that locals set it up primarily for locals.
+The upside: during holidays — Greek Easter, which falls after the Roman Catholic Easter (usually in April), and the national holiday on August 15 (Feast of the Assumption of the Virgin Mary) — routes are added for homeward bound locals heading to the family lamb roast.
 The downside: this being Greece, do not depend on it.
 Some routes are canceled altogether during holidays.

 Most locals are concerned with getting between Athens and the island they call home.
-When the ferry system was set up, someone decided on a hub and spoke system.
+Greeks decided on a hub and spoke design when they set up the ferry system.
 The hub is Athens, with its main port of Piraeus (other ports include Rafina and Lavrio).
 The spokes are the islands.
 Ferries run from Athens to islands within a chain.
 Adding further to the complication, islands that appear geographically close can belong to different chains.
 Greeks sometimes refer to inter-island travel as agonia routes because of the slow, dilapidated ferries that ply these waves.
 Unfortunately, these routes can be the only way to travel between chains without returning to Athens.
-Some ferries do not run daily, leaving travelers marooned for a day or two.
-Remaining patient and flexible can help—life could be worse than staying on a Greek island for an extra day.
+Some ferries do not run daily, leaving travelers stranded for a day or two.
+Remaining patient and flexible can help — life could be worse than staying on a Greek island for an extra day.

-Editor's note: Recently, better online ferry reservaton systems have made booking ferries to one or multiple islands far more convenient and transparent.
+Editor's note: Recently, better online ferry reservaton systems have made booking ferries to one or multiple islands far more convenient and transparent, but do see advice about using them below.

 To Get to the Greek Islands, Head to the Port

-Hop onto a ferry at a variety of ports to go to the islands from Athens or from island to island.
+Hop onto a ferry at various ports to go to the islands from Athens or from island to island.

 The best way to figure out Greek ferries is to stop trying so hard.
 Micro-managing the Greek ferry system is doomed to failure, resulting only in high blood pressure and angry travel partners.
 Three rules are helpful to keep in mind.

-• Rule One: ferry tickets bought online create more hastle.
-No definitive source for Greek ferry routes and schedules exists, neither online nor in print.
-The internet lists proposed schedules (most likely to change).
-Here’s why: Greek ferry companies submit their schedules to the government for approval two weeks before departure.
+• Rule One: ferry tickets bought online can sometimes create more of a hassle.
+There is no definitive source for Greek ferry routes and schedules, neither online nor in print.
+The web lists proposed schedules (most likely to change).
+Here's why: Greek ferry companies submit their schedules to the government for approval two weeks before departure.
 So any schedules seen in December for a June trip are likely wrong.

 • Rule Two: buying ferry tickets online and booking hotel rooms based on the promised schedule risks wasting money on a hotel room that cannot be used.